jruels/fun-istio/labs/07-istio1/index.md

 Alright, so now we can access this API.
 But, we have just opened the API to everyone.
 It is not always possible to use mTLS to protect traffic exposed on the ingress.
 Using a JWT policy at the ingress works great in such cases.

 #### Enable JWT Policy
 In this step we will enable the JWT policy on the details service.
-Take a look at the details-jwt.yaml file.
+Take a look at jwttest/details-jwt.yaml

 The first section is defining how to enable the JWT
 ```